Ivan-DaGreat/instagram-graph-api-php-sdk/README.md

 # instagram-graph-api-php-sdk

 This repository contains the open source PHP SDK that allows you to access the Instagram Graph API from your PHP app.
+Forked from @jstolpe and changed to use `graph.instagram.com` instead of `graph.facebook.com`.
+Using for pulling post and creating post.

 ## Installation